SUP INFLATION TIPS

 DRY YOUR BOARD

-Anything that is left wet can develop mould and potential odor so it a good idea to dry your board if you intend not to use it for more than a week.
-The materials we design ERS boards with will generally dry out in the sun in less than five minutes, but it's a good idea to give the board a quick pat down with a clean towel prior to packing as it will attract less debris such as sand or river mud into your bag.
+Anything that is left wet can develop mold and potential odor, so it is a good idea to dry your board if you intend not to use it for more than a week.
+The materials we design ERS boards with will generally dry out in the sun in less than five minutes, but it's a good idea to give the board a quick pat down with a clean towel prior to packing, as it will attract less debris such as sand or river mud into your bag.